steadylearner/resume/3. rust_grpc/README.md

 Otherwise, you can also use **--network="host"** option instead of -p **port:port** part.

-Make some records at Postgresql database while you refer these commands.
+Make some records at Postgresql database while you refer to these commands.

 ```sql
 -- http://www.postgresqltutorial.com/postgresql-uuid/